 Countertop ice makers are great alternatives to refrigerator ice makers.
-In fact, it’s much better than a refrigerator ice maker in terms of ice quality, ice production rate, and power efficiency.
+It’s much better than a refrigerator ice maker in terms of ice quality, ice production rate, and power efficiency.

 Countertop ice maker provides you the flexibility to take it outdoor and organize a poolside party or backyard party.
 It comes in various sizes, types, and prices.
 Depending on your budget and requirement, you can pick the right one for you.

-Such type of ice makers are highly portable and occupy less space in your kitchen.
-It also produces soft and crunchy ice is barely 8-10 minutes.
+Such ice makers are highly portable and occupy less space in your kitchen.
+It also produces soft and crunchy ice in barely 8-10 minutes.

 Just like your refrigerator, a countertop ice maker contains a compressor, condenser, expansion valve, and refrigerant.
 The following thermodynamic process takes place.